-By incorporating observability into your stack, you can better understand how your complex infrastructure operates, reduce downtime, and empower developers to quickly identify and fix problems.
+By incorporating observability tools into your stack, you can better understand how your complex infrastructure operates, reduce downtime, and empower developers to identify and fix problems quickly.

-However, it now takes considerably more work, time, and money to build up observability for your infrastructure and applications.
-Over half of the firms polled employ eight or more observability solutions, according to a 2022 Splunk survey.
+However, it now takes considerably more work, time, and money to build the best observability tools for your infrastructure and applications.
+According to a 2022 Splunk survey, over half of the firms polled employ eight or more observability tools.

-There are emerging solutions that can meet your demands, regardless of whether you are utilizing a microservices-based architecture, Kubernetes, a public cloud, hardware, networking, or a traditional IT stack.
-In this article, we'll get to know a few of them.
+Emerging solutions can meet your demands regardless of whether you are utilizing a microservices-based architecture, Kubernetes, a public cloud, hardware, networking, or a traditional IT stack.
+In this article, we'll learn about a few of them.

 We will go over the following: